THOMZY/JMusicBot-JPtoEN/README.md

 This is an English translation of JMusicBotJP.

-This fork aims to updates dependencies when YouTube playback breaks and occasionally adds minor new features.
+This fork aims to updates dependencies when YouTube playback breaks and adds minor new features.

 ### Changes :

-* Added `/radio` command that searches and plays radio stations from onlineradiobox.com.
+* Added `/radio` command that searches and plays radio stations.
 * Added `/stats` command to view total play time and songs played.
 * `/nowplaying` now have more and cleaner informations.
+* `/lyrics` his now more robust finding lyrics.
 * `/play` now work with Spotify links instead of returning "Unknown file format." error.
-* `/lyrics` his now more robust finding lyrics.
 * Fixed Youtube livestreams fail at 30sec.
 * Added the ability to queue multiple local files in a single message.